 So here’s a little history: Cuisinart is the origins of the household food processor, which was discovered in 1973 by Carl Sontheimer, the founder of Cuisinart.
 Today, the brand is so popular that it is endorsed by famed culinary connoisseurs like Hubert Keller and Jacques Pépin.
 They cover a broad area of kitchen hardware and appliances—from bakeware to grills, espresso maker, and blenders, to glassware, hand mixers, slow cookers, etc. They also have unique designed can openers.

-So, the reason why I chose this grill is that it was ranked by Outdoor Gear Lab as the “Editors’ Choice Best Grill”.
+This grill was ranked by Outdoor Gear Lab as the “Editors’ Choice Best Grill”.
 You cannot argue with that now can you?
 The grill is a small piece of art that is pretty easy to operate and has all the basic features that one requires for grilling.

 You won’t find a more portable grill than this.
 Once assembled, you can easily set it up anywhere you want.
 I mean it, any corner will do!
 You don’t even need any help to manoeuvre it around.
 You might find a little trouble in placing the porcelain enamelled cast iron grates but other than that, it’s a smooth ride.
 The grill weighs 17lbs, which includes the stand.

 It folds in like a briefcase and you can carry it anywhere.
-Since I bought it, I have gone camping with some of my friends and this grill came in real handy.
-As long as you are sticking to the small stuff such as the baby ribs, a medium steak and some veggies, you can cook it perfectly and in less time.
+This grill comes in real handy as long as you are sticking to the small stuff such as the baby ribs, a medium steak and some veggies, you can cook it perfectly and in less time.
 In total, you can cook around eight steaks, whatever way you want.
-I already have a feeling that when it will be vacation time or just a trip to the beach, I am going to enjoy myself.

 Now let’s get critical with the features: